MauriceJarck/ithilfe/README.md

   it_hilfe/docs/_build/<Builder>
   ```

-  Avilable builders can be found at https://www.sphinx-doc.org/en/master/man/sphinx-build.html
+  Available builders can be found at https://www.sphinx-doc.org/en/master/man/sphinx-build.html

   Most common is html

-  the latest exe ci built docs can be found:
+  the latest ci built docs can be found:
   ```
   actions/Ci/<last workfolwrun>
   ```